 Information resources are all the library materials found in the library to serve the library users for the purpose of satisfying their information needs.
 Udoudoh (2012), described information resources as the summation of all carriers of information of diverse areas/needs which the library provides for her clienteles.
-Deterioration is a state of worsening, declining, weakening and depreciating of something.
-In library perspective, deterioration can be defined as a state in which the efficacy of library information resources is being worsened, declined, weakened and depreciated.
-The causes of deterioration of library information resources are as old as the library itself and it begins immediately as paper was invented and the writing started.
-Madu and Adeniran cited in Olajide (2013), opined that the whole lot of record compilation is decaying at the present, its decays as days gone by and likewise it will continue to decay tomorrow.
-At the moment, a lot of conditions that make information resources to decay are human, environmental, biological and chemical factors.
-Deterioration is being caused by some enemies of information resources and this can be grouped into inborn precariousness of the materials/inside variables and external variables.
+Deterioration can be defined as a state in which the efficacy of library information resources is being worsened, declined, weakened and depreciated.
+Preservation of library materials is a broad field encompassing not only books, but maps, prints, and photographic paper documents of diverse types, microfilms, motion pictures, tapes and disc recordings, software and computers.

-Preservation is the art of protecting and safeguarding information resources from deteriorating.
-Ogunniyi & Adejubee (2014) defined preservation as the art of controlling risk to the intellectual and physical heritage of a community.
+Preservation according to Ogunniyi & Adejubee, (2014) is the art of controlling risk to the intellectual and physical heritage of a community.
 Preservation techniques are methods used for preservation of information resources in the libraries.
 Techniques used in preserving print resources such as textbooks, serial publications, government documents and reference materials in libraries include: Cleaning and dusting, photocopying, re-binding, lamination, fumigation, shelving to allow free air flow and air conditioning while techniques used for preservation of non-print resources like electronic and audio-visual resources include: digitization, use of hard disc and flash disc, microfilming, air conditioning, cleaning and dusting, standard shelves, cabinets, boxes and vertical files etc.